gdsotirov/cvstogit/slackbuilds/Migration.md

 # Problems

 1. Repositories are not self contained.
-The build scripts depend on the common file `slack-package.conf` inherited from linuxpackages.net, witout which the build script cannot run.
+The build scripts depend on the common file `slack-package.conf` inherited from linuxpackages.net, without which the build script cannot run.

 2. TODO